ganand2021/BlockPenn-Python/Kasa/README.md

 pip3 install python-dotenv
 ```

-Make sure you update `kasa.env` to include the password and username.
+Make sure you update `kasa.env` to include the password and username for TP-Link Cloud.

 # Links
 - API: https://realpython.com/api-integration-in-python/